-Visit WSC 2019 websiteThe ISF World Seed Congress 2019 will be held in Nice, France.
-More than 1500 seed industry professionals are expected to gather to discuss the global issues facing the seed industry.
+Visit WSC 2020 websiteThe ISF World Seed Congress 2020 will be held in Cape Town, South Africa.
+More than 1100 seed industry professionals are expected to gather to discuss the global issues facing the seed industry.

 ISF World Seed Congress ushers in era of openness

 Engagement, communication and transparency were top of the agenda at the International Seed Federation (ISF) World Seed Congress 2017 in Budapest, which attracted 1680 delegates from 68 countries around the world.

 Highlights of the Congress program included a panel discussion on social media and another on trengthening partnerships with small holder farmers.
 Keynote speakers presented perspectives on science in the media, and the effective use of social media.

 Building upon ISF’s social media engagement across three platforms, there was live tweeting from open meetings, and delegates were encouraged to participate through the Congress hashtag #WSC2017 as part of the “Join the conversation” campaign.

 “In this era of transparency, social media opens up new possibilities to engage more broadly – we want to bring the story of seed to a wider audience,” said ISF Secretary General Michael Keller.

 Progress was made in priority areas including plant breeding innovation, with the unveiling of a communication toolkit to support members in proactive engagement across the value chain.